rickosborne/skyline/guide/setting/140-location.md

 That is, maybe horses have been reintroduced, but on the other side of North America, or on another continent altogether.

 It would take time for any megafauna species to establish itself in the ecosystem.
-This might have led to regional restrictions if DEMETER believed the megafauna species would not have a chance to grow naturally due to hunting or other concerns.
+This might have led to regional restrictions if [ARTEMIS](230-artemis.md) believed the megafauna species would not have a chance to grow naturally due to hunting or other concerns.
 Species receptive to domestication and labor would be especially hunted — the entirety of a horse population, for example, would likely be hunted to the extreme once humans figured out they could be used for labor.